Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 <br>

  `Income vs Age`
- Generally people between the age group of 30-50 are earning `>50k`.
+ Generally people between the age group of 30-50 are earning `>$50k`.
 The youngsters up to the age of 27 are under  the low income category.
 This makes sense as this is the age when the students are either studying or just getting in to their first jobs.

 ### Transforming input data for Machine Learning Model

 Before applying any machine learning model we would need to transform the data in the form that machine learning model understands.
 As already discussed in the data set section we have total `48842` entries out of which Training dataset contains `32561` and the remaining `16281` are the Test dataset entries.
 Now is the time to bring train and test data together for transformation, However before training the models we will split them again.

 Following assignments were made to make the data ready to be fed into the ML model.
+The categories were relabeled in the following form :

 `Sex`